dmauser/opnazure/README.md

 - When you deploy this template, it will leave only TCP 22 listening to Internet while OPNSense gets installed.
 - To monitor the installation process during template deployment you can just probe the port 22 on OPNSense VM public IP (psping or tcping).
 - When port is down which means OPNSense is installed and VM will get restarted automatically.
 At this point you will have only TCP 443.
+***Note:*** It will take about 10 min to complete the whole process when VM is created and a new VM CustomScript is started to install OPNSense.

 ## Usage
 - First access can be done using HTTPS://PublicIP.
 Please ignore SSL/TLS errors and proceed.